cobusc/imagerl/README.md

 </table>

-The `convert` utility works fine with piped input and output, for example:
+The `convert` utility works fine with piped input and output in the shell, for example:

 ```bash
 cat $some_img_file | convert - -thumbnail '200x600!' - | display
 ```

-Implement Erlang port to do the heavy lifting (since Erlang lacks ImageMagick wrappers ;) )...
+Try to use Implement Erlang port to do the heavy lifting...

 ```erlang
 P = open_port({spawn, "/usr/bin/convert - -thumbnail '200x600!' -"}, [stream, binary]).